-Every effort should be made to ensure all eligible students are assessed on the designated NAPLAN test days (12 to 14 May).
+Every effort should be made to ensure all eligible students are assessed on the designated NAPLAN test days (11 to 13 May).

-Where students are absent for one or more of the tests, arrangements should be made for those students to sit the tests on either the afternoon of the test days, or on Friday 15 May.
+Where students are absent for one or more of the tests, arrangements should be made for those students to sit the tests on either the afternoon of the test days, or on Friday 14 May.

-Students absent for the three test days should not be expected to complete all tests on Friday 15 May.
+Students absent for the three test days should not be expected to complete all tests on Friday 14 May.
 They should be marked absent for the tests they are unable to complete.

-Only schools that have prior permission from the QCAA may conduct tests for classes or groups of students in the week of 18 to 22 May.
+Only schools that have prior permission from the QCAA may vary test dates for classes or groups of students.

-Tuesday 12 May 2020 - language conventions test
+Tuesday 11 May 2021 - language conventions test